 Handmade Oregon Five-String Fiddle in Progess!

 So, here is how it looks today.
 From here on out, it will be varnish and set-up: It promises to be a great fiddle!
 (And, it did!)
+I will post varnish progress soon.

 I always hang the fiddles in the dining room to dry, since we heat with wood, and that is where the woodstove is.
 The room stays warm, especially up near the ceiling.
+It really pays to allow sufficient time between coats, for the varnish to get dry.

 This is a pretty accurate view of the color, so far: I intend to use yellow varnish as my base coat(s) to produce a golden glow from within the color-coats.